nbalestra/alc-workshop/docs/module-1/lab-1.md

     Exchange provides several new features to support and encourage discovery and collaboration.

     First note the content in the portal to help you learn how to use the API.
-We will learn how to create this content latter.
+We will learn how to create this content later.
 But for now, let’s do a quick survey of the key features of the Exchange portal:

     ![API Full]({{ page.assets }}module1_lab1_apifull.png "API Full")